 Mary Elizabeth Peterson is one of the most important and well collected abstract artists to emerge in the US today.

-Mary Elizabeth (Marvin) Peterson is an American abstract artist based in North Carolina and Connecticut.
-A classically trained painter, Peterson’s practice focuses on creating “Slow Art” – paintings that deliberately draw viewers in to increase well-being or what she calls flourishing.
-She speaks often about the transformative nature of art.
-Her work is inspired largely by plant and marine life, water and ecological circumstances.
-Peterson is a graduate of The University of Connecticut and The Corcoran College of Art + Design.
-She is a juried member of the elite Silvermine Art Guild and has received an artist residency grant from The Vermont Studio Center.
-Her work has been written about widely in print and digital publications and is held in private and corporate collections worldwide.
+M.E. has been painting since age nine and is a graduate of The University of Connecticut and The Corcoran College of Art + Design.
+She is a juried member of the elite Silvermine Art Guild and received a residency grant from The Vermont Studio Center.
+Her work has been written about widely, appeared in movie and TV sets and is held in private and corporate collections worldwide.
 She has a strong exhibit record including prominent museums and galleries.
 Top US retailers sell quality reproductions of her art.

-"Significant Form | Emotional Participation - My art questions how we experience nature in our increasingly technological lives.
+Significant Form | Emotional Participation - My art questions how we experience nature in our increasingly technological lives.
 I hope to counter the passive intake of images that bombard us daily by enticing the viewer to engage a moment with one of my painted assimilations of nature.
 My art originates from visual memories of remote landscapes, waterways and intriguing natural objects like seedpods.
 I sort the images of this mental slideshow and cull out elements that are not strictly representational but strike me as being vaguely familiar.

 Balance | Color-to-Color Relations | Hybrid Materials - My creative process emphasizes balance and serenity in the arrangement of color and form.
 I try to set up new color-to-color relationships in my work and to innovate by painting with hybrid materials ranging from acrylic, oil crayon, plastics, woven vinyl, construction materials and fabric applied to canvas, boards and paper.